- How to monetise your blog posts in 2022 and beyond

 If you start to build relationships with other bloggers in your niche, you could acquire valuable backlinks to your website.

 Once you’ve generated a list of approximately 50 potential contacts and have reached out to those people on social media, we recommend using LinkedIn as it is a professional platform; you’ll then need to start your email outreach work.
+You can use LinkedIn advertising campaigns to boost your visibility on this fantastic business platform, the company quite often offers free trials and credit benefits on occasion.

 Facilitate this process by using an email template, which could look something like this: